cvlab-kaist/DirecT2V/README.md

 **Overall pipeline of DirecT2V.** Our framework consists of two parts: directing an abstract user prompt with an LLM director (GPT-4) and video generation with a modified T2I diffusion (Stable Diffusion).

-## 🔥 We are working on the code and an interactive demo.
+## 🔥 We are working on the code.
 Stay in touch!